05 Nov 2024

 Key policy announcements for scale-ups include:

 Enterprise Investment Scheme (EIS) and Venture Capital Trust (VCT) scheme extended: both schemes have been extended for 10 years until April 2035.
-A reminder that the EIS is a programme that provides tax benefits to indiviudal investors who purchase shares in a company.
+A reminder that the Enterprise Investment Scheme (EIS) is a government-driven initiative designed as a significant source of capital for early stage businesses while also providing tax reliefs to the investors who support them.
 The VCT scheme is designed to drive investment into smaller, higher risk companies and VCTs play a vital role by offering patient capital and strategic support for scaling businesses.

 In our Seven Tech Priorities and Growth Plan, techUK called for the extension of both schemes so this was a welcome move.
 Now extended, techUK call for the Government to leverage world leading schemes, bolstering support provided for smaller scale-ups and R&D intense businesses.